durgachaitu193-spec/BotFlow/README.md

 1. Open VS Code with the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 2. Open the project and click "Reopen in Container" when prompted
-3. Run `bun run dev:full` in the terminal or use the `sim-start` alias
+3. Run `bun run dev:full` in the terminal or use the `megalith-start` alias
    - This starts both the main application and the realtime socket server

 ### Self-hosted: Manual Setup